Skip to main content ] Facebook Twitter Member area

 3. Manage your pain levels

-Since arthritis can cause swelling, inflammation or stiffness in your joints, utilising hot and cold methods can be really beneficial.
-For instance, applying a heat pad to any aching joints can relieve the pain in that area for a time, whereas, the use of cold packs can help with any inflammation in joints.
+Since arthritis can cause swelling, inflammation or stiffness in your joints, utilising hot and cold methods can be beneficial.
+For instance, applying a heat pad to any aching joints can relieve the pain in that area for a time, whereas the use of cold packs can help with any inflammation in joints.

 4. Do regular joint exercises

-As your hands are the most common area to be affected by arthritis, Ms Stefanelli suggests hand exercises that can be done daily to help maintain finger range of motion called Tendon Gliding Exercises, like the Hook, the Flat Fist, the Long Fist, and the Full Fist.
+As your hands are the most common area to be affected by arthritis, Ms Stefanelli suggested hand exercises that can be done daily to help maintain finger range of motion called Tendon Gliding Exercises, like the Hook, the Flat Fist, the Long Fist, and the Full Fist.

 Any exercise that encourages flexibility and strength, such as yoga or pilates, can be beneficial for your arthritis, and your overall health and fitness can also have a positive impact on living with arthritis.

 How do you manage your arthritis and the associated aches and pains?
-Tell us in the comments below.

 Related content: